Pielinen: Ice Road

 Pielinen hosts an ice road, during most winters, between the villages of Koli and Vuonislahti.
 The ice road is 7 km long and shortens the road distance between the two villages by 60 km.
 The date of opening varies depending on the climatic conditions each year; the earliest the road ever opened was during the 2010-2011 winter, on the 15th day of December.
 Previously the winter of 1995-1996 had witnessed the earliest opening, on the 29th day of December.
 In the winter of 2009-2010, the road did not open until mid-January, whilst in 2008-2009 the road opened in mid-February.
-Helsingin Sanomat has stated that the road is probably the longest of its kind in Europe; however, this assertion is incorrect, as the Hiiumaa Ice Road in Estonia is 25 km, and is more widely believed to Europe's longest.
+Helsingin Sanomat has stated that the road is probably the longest of its kind in Europe; however, this assertion is incorrect, as the Hiiumaa Ice Road in Estonia is 25 km, and is more widely believed to be Europe's longest.

 Popular interest

-The asteroid 1536 Pielinen is named after the Pielinen Lake.
+The asteroid 1536 Pielinen is named after Pielinen Lake.